 - Markup Percentage: Markup percentage is the increase on the original selling price.
 The markup sales are expressed as a percentage to ensure that the restaurant receives a proper amount of gross profit margin.
 The purpose of the markup percentage is to find the ideal sales price for your dishes.
 To calculate your markup percentage, divide your gross profit by your unit cost and multiply the figure by 100.

 Markup Percentage= (Gross Profit/ Unit Cost) X 100

-According to a report by the National Restaurant Association and Deloitte & Touche LLP, restaurant’s net profit margins vary by restaurant type and the restaurant’s average dinner check.
+According to a report by the National Restaurant Association and Deloitte & Touche LLP, a restaurant’s net profit margins vary by restaurant type and the restaurant’s average dinner check.
 Hence as a restaurant owner in the United States, where competition is ripe, and people love their deals, you must strike a balance between your profit percentage, markup percentage, and food cost percentage.
-At the same time, you cannot go around changing your restaurant menu pricing strategy very often or else you will lose your customers to your competitors.
+At the same time, you cannot go around changing your restaurant menu pricing strategy very often, or else you will lose your customers to your competitors.
 Hence a basic understanding of these concepts will enable you to make an informed decision.

 3. Restaurant Menu Pricing Strategies To Follow For Deciding The Item Selling Price

 Three basic menu pricing strategies are used in the USA restaurant industry to decide the menu costs.
 These are:-